rootsongjc/awesome-cloud-native/README.md

 - [databend](https://github.com/datafuselabs/databend) - An elastic and reliable Serverless Data Warehouse, offers Blazing Fast Query and combines Elasticity, Simplicity, Low cost of the Cloud, built to make the Data Cloud easy.
 - [etcd](https://github.com/etcd-io/etcd) - Distributed reliable key-value store for the most critical data of a distributed system.
 - [influxdb](https://github.com/influxdata/influxdb) - Scalable datastore for metrics, events, and real-time analytics.
+- [kubeblocks](https://github.com/apecloud/kubeblocks) - KubeBlocks is an open source system software that runs and manages data infrastructure on K8s.
+It helps developers, SREs, and platform engineers deploy and maintain dedicated DBPaaS, and supports a variety of public clouds and on-premise environments.
 - [kvrocks](https://github.com/KvrocksLabs/kvrocks) - Kvrocks is a distributed key value NoSQL database based on RocksDB and compatible with Redis protocol.
 - [leveldb](https://github.com/google/leveldb) - LevelDB is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.
 - [m3](https://github.com/m3db/m3) - M3 monorepo - Distributed TSDB, Aggregator and Query Engine, Prometheus Sidecar, Graphite Compatible, Metrics Platform.